integritee-network/book/src/howto_stf.md

 # How To Build Your Own Trusted STF

-SubstraTEE is a framework that makes it easy for you to gain confidentiality for your decentralization endeavours.
+substraTEE is a framework that makes it easy for you to gain confidentiality for your decentralization endeavours.

 The development process integrates well with substrate:

 1. develop and debug your use case on substrate, writing your own pallets
-2. Once the logic works, move your sensitive pallets to SubstraTEE without modification and you'll get confidential state (and state updates)
+2. Once the logic works, move your sensitive pallets to substraTEE without modification and you'll get confidential state (and state updates)

 In the following we will assume that you know [how to build custom substrate blockchains](https://www.substrate.io/tutorials/add-a-pallet/v2.0.0-alpha.7) and we will skip boring explanations.